-3. Are Calendula Supplements Safe for Healthy Individuals with TERT Mutation Associated Genetic Risk?
+3. What about Calendula Supplements for Healthy Individuals with VHL Mutation associated Genetic Risk?

-TERT is one of the genes generally available in panels for cancer risk testing.
-TERT mutation causes biochemical pathways/processes like Angiogenesis, RUNX Signaling, Stem Cell Signaling, Cell Cycle Checkpoints and JAK-STAT Signaling to get impacted.
+VHL mutation causes biochemical pathways/processes like Hypoxia to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Calendula should be avoided when the genetic panel identifies mutation of TERT for Hematological Cancer.
-Calendula impacts pathways/processes like Angiogenesis and RUNX Signaling and creates adverse effects with TERT and related conditions.
+Calendula should not be taken when the genetic panel identifies mutation of VHL for Kidney Cancer.
+Calendula impacts pathways/processes like Hypoxia and creates adverse conditions with VHL.

-4. Are Calendula Supplements Safe for Healthy Individuals with STK11 Mutation Associated Genetic Risk?
+4. What about Calendula Supplements for Healthy Individuals with PIK3CA Mutation associated Genetic Risk?

-STK11 is one of the genes available in panels for cancer risk testing.
-STK11 mutation causes biochemical pathways/processes like PI3K-AKT-MTOR Signaling, Lipid Metabolism, Stem Cell Signaling, TGFB Signaling and JAK-STAT Signaling to get impacted.
+PIK3CA is one of the genes available in panels for cancer risk testing.
+PIK3CA mutation causes biochemical pathways/processes like Hematopoiesis and PI3K-AKT-MTOR Signaling to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Calendula supplements when the genetic panel identifies mutation in STK11 for Breast Cancer and Colon Cancer.
-Calendula impacts pathways/processes like PI3K-AKT-MTOR Signaling and Lipid Metabolism and creates a supportive effect in those with STK11 mutation and related conditions.
+Calendula supplements may be considered when the genetic panel identifies mutations in PIK3CA for Cervical Adenocarcinoma.
+Calendula impacts pathways/processes like Hematopoiesis and creates a canceling effect in those individuals with PIK3CA mutation.

 * Other Factors are also included like BMI, Treatments, Lifestyle Habits

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Calendula, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Calendula are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.